 Each of the events or circumstances set out in the following sub-clauses is an Event of Default:

-The Borrower does not comply with any provision of the Credit Agreement, and or any relevant documents, including any failure to pay when due any principal, interest, fee or any other amount payable pursuant to the Credit Agreement, and or any relevant documents.
+The Borrower does not comply with any provision of the Loan Agreement, and or any relevant documents, including any failure to pay when due any principal, interest, fee or any other amount payable pursuant to the Loan Agreement, and or any relevant documents.

-Any representation or statement made or deemed to be made by the Borrower in the Credit Agreement, and or any relevant documents is incorrect or misleading in any material respect when made or deemed to be made.
+Any representation or statement made or deemed to be made by the Borrower in the Loan Agreement, and or any relevant documents is incorrect or misleading in any material respect when made or deemed to be made.

 The Borrower becomes dead or incapable.